stasson/vue-mdc-adapter/components/icon/README.md

 ### Custom Icons

-> You can ommit the icon prop to render your custom icons
+> do not set the icon prop to render your custom icons

 **Font Awsome**